codebar/tutorials/js/lesson3/tutorial.md

 });
 ```

 Make a note of this.
+Wrapping your event listeners and other code within this make's sure they are executed only after all the DOM elements are loaded and ready.
 You should **always** use it or else your bindings won't work and the functions will run when you are loading the page.

 #Exercise 1: Build a wish list